-The Planning Director may in accordance with Sec.
-10.2.17. approve an alternate garage option, subject to all of the following findings:
+The Planning Commission or Appearance Commission performing the quasijudicial duties of the Planning Commission (as designated by the City Council), after conducting a duly noticed quasi-judicial evidentiary hearing in accordance with Sec.
+10.2.17., shall approve an alternate garage option, if all of the following findings are satisfied:

-- 1. The approved alternate meets the intent of the garage option regulations; - The approved alternate conforms with the Comprehensive Plan and adopted City plans; - 3.
-The approved alternate does not negatively impact pedestrian circulation and safety; - 4.
-Measures are taken to mitigate the visual impact of the garage design; and - 5.
-The required garage setbacks are met.
+- 1. The approved alternate is consistent with the intent of the garage option regulations; - 2.
+Measures are taken to mitigate the visual impact of the garage design; and - 3.
+The required garage setbacks are met